-Your OCM provider must submit monthly reports to include your weight loss (weight, BMI, and waist circumference) and your compliance with the treatment plan.
+Your\The OCM provider must submit monthly reports to include your\the actual weight loss (weight, BMI, and waist circumference) and your\compliance with the treatment plan.
 Submission of these reports will be a requirement for payment under the OCM Program's enhanced benefits.
-If your monthly weight loss reports are not received by the third-party claim's administrator, your benefits under this program will end, and your coverage will return to the standard CDHP benefits where other Plan limitations will apply.
+If your\the monthly weight loss reports are not received by the third-party claim's administrator, your\the benefits under this program will end, and your\the coverage will return to the standard CDHP benefits where other Plan limitations will apply.
 The effective date of the return to the standard CDHP benefits will be the first day of the month following the non-compliance notification received from the third-party claim's administrator.

-You and your weight loss provider will determine your final weight loss goal when you initially start participating in the OCM Program.
-Once you have met your final weight loss goal, the OCM Program's enhanced benefits will return to the standard CDHP benefits on the first day of the following month.
+You Participants and your their weight loss provider will determine you ther final weight loss goal when you participants initially start participating in the OCM Program.
+Once you have met your the participant has met their final weight loss goal, the OCM Program's enhanced benefits will return to the standard CDHP benefits on the first day of the following month.
 The OCM Program does not provide enhanced benefits for ongoing maintenance care.
-Ongoing maintenance care will be subject to the standard CDHP benefits.
+Ongoing maintenance care will be subject to the standard CDHP benefits. which are services provided to maintain, support, and/or preserve a level of physical or mental function.